alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 But:

-> Group contact may weaken source distinction.
+> Group contact may create confusion for others around source distinction.

 This is an inference about how aggregate contact can function.